anna-zhang/Flashcards/readme.md

 ## Required
 - [X] User can open the creation screen
-- [X ] User can cancel out of the creation screen
+- [X] User can cancel out of the creation screen
 - [X] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [X] Push code to GitHub
 ## Optional